AdguardTeam/CompatibilityIssues/README.md

 We deeply appreciate and value community contributions.
 You can contribute by creating an issue or opening a pull request in this repository.

-## Banking apps filtering policy
+## How to know if an app should be added to lists from this repository?

+An app is a good candidate for the filtering exclusions list when it experiences issues with AdGuard that cannot be resolved using standard filter lists from the [AdguardFilters](https://github.com/AdguardTeam/AdguardFilters) repo.

-AdGuard does not filter banking websites and applications due to security concerns.
-Many banking apps use SSL pinning, a technique to verify that the server's certificate is the one expected by the app.
-Filtering traffic could interfere with this process, causing banking apps to fail or detect potential security threats.
+This primarily includes apps that use SSL pinning, a technique to verify that the server's certificate is the one expected by the app.
+Filtering traffic could interfere with this process, causing these apps to malfunction or detect potential security threats.

-Therefore, we exclude banking apps from filtering by default to protect your sensitive financial data and ensure their stable operation.

-If your banking application experiences any problems and isn't yet excluded from filtering by default, please open a [new issue](https://github.com/AdguardTeam/CompatibilityIssues/issues/new) or pull request in this repository.

-#### Banking apps should be added to:
-- [block_ads_exclusions.json](android/block_ads_exclusions.json) list for AdGuard for Android
+Another common reason is that the problematic app relies on QUIC traffic.
+Filtering QUIC traffic cannot be managed by regular filter lists and requires the use of lists from this repository.

+## How to troubleshoot compatibility issues?

+Here’s a simple steps to help you sort things out.

+1. Make sure the traffic isn’t being blocked by one of the filters in the AdGuard app.
+To do this, check the blocked requests of the problematic app in the Filtering log and temporarily disable all filters listed in the request details as the blocking source.
+Then test again: does the issue still occur with those filters disabled?
+If resolved, please report by creating a new issue in the [AdguardFilters](https://github.com/AdguardTeam/AdguardFilters) repository.

+2. Try temporarily disabling the Tracking Protection module and check the issue again.
+If that helps, you can solve it by creating an [allowing rule with the `$stealth` modifier](https://adguard.com/kb/general/ad-filtering/create-own-filters/#stealth-modifier).
+Then open a new issue in the [AdguardFilters](https://github.com/AdguardTeam/AdguardFilters) repository.

+3. Confirm that the traffic isn’t being blocked by your filtering DNS server.
+Switch to `Automatic DNS` or another non-filtering DNS and see if the problem persists.

+4. Check whether QUIC blocking might be the cause of the compatibility issue.
+A common symptom of QUIC-related problems is that images or video content won’t load.
+Add the app to the QUIC bypass packages list in AdGuard and see if that resolves the problem.
+Open a new issue or pull request in this repository if it does.

+5. If you’re using the Proxy module, temporarily disable it to make sure the compatibility issue isn’t caused by the proxy.

+6. If the app relies on SSL pinning, it may not function correctly when its traffic is being filtered.
+In that case, try disabling filtering for this app in AdGuard.
+If that resolves the problem, let us know by creating a new issue in this repository.

+> To check whether the app is using SSL pinning, route its traffic through [mitmproxy](https://www.mitmproxy.org).
+If, while reproducing the issue, you see entries in the mitmproxy Event Log such as:
+`Client TLS handshake failed.
+The client does not trust the proxy's certificate for example.com (OpenSSL Error([('SSL routines', '', 'ssl/tls alert certificate unknown')]))`
+— that indicates SSL pinning is in use.

 &nbsp;